joeygrable94/GCAPI/sql/README.md

 and by extension what data they are authorized to access through the API.

-As described in the previous sections, the Authentication will be handled by the Auth0 database server and therefore our application database will not store any passwords.
+As described in the previous sections, the Authentication will be handled by the **Auth0 database server** and therefore our application database will not store any passwords.
 The application database will only store information about the privileges granted to the user and minimal personal info.
 NO credentials unique to the user will be stored on the application database.
 The only personal information stored on the application database is the email address and this field cannot be updated by any user.
-The auth_id field is a unique identifier provided by the authentication database and cannot be changed by any user.
+The `auth_id` field is a unique identifier provided by the authentication database and cannot be changed by any user.

 The user privileges are predominantly controlled by the role field in the database.
-The user data model includes a few flags: is_active, is_verified, is_superuser.
+The user data model includes a few flags: `is_active`, `is_verified`, `is_superuser`.

 #### Permission: User Me (i.e. Current User)

 - there is no API endpoint to *CREATE* a new user
-  - only people with credentials to the Auth0 account can manually create a new user in the authentication database
+  - only people with credentials to the Auth0 account may manually create a new user in the authentication database
 - any user may register and login to the authentication database
-  - all new users must verify their email address before they can login
+  - all new users must verify their email address before they may login
 - after a user’s first authenticated, application will *CREATE* the user in the application database
   - by default all new users are assigned the `role=user`